Trieste, often overlooked by many travelers visiting Italy, is a hidden coastal gem with a fascinating history and multicultural heritage.

 How to get from Trieste Airport to central Trieste

-Train: The closest airport is Trieste International (TRS), 30 km from the city center.
+Train: Trieste International (TRS), 30 km from the city center, is the closest airport.
 Both regional and high-speed trains take you directly from the airport to Trieste central station in 30 minutes.
 The regional trains are the cheapest for a one-way journey at just under 5 euros per person.
-Book your train tickets before you travel with Trenitalia, Italy’s primary train operator.
-Alternatively, visit the ticket office at the airport.

 Taxi: Plenty of taxis at the airport offer a door-to-door service with a journey time of 25 minutes.
 Expect to pay around 50-70 euros for your taxi journey.

-How to get from Venice airport to Trieste by train
+How to get from Venice airport to central Trieste

 If you cannot book a flight to Trieste, Venice Airport Marco Polo is your next best choice.
-Located 113 km from Trieste, it takes about 2.5 hours to get to Trieste city center.
+Located 113 km from Trieste, it takes about 2.5 hours to get from the airport to Trieste’s city center.

-Take the bus or a taxi to Venice’s central train station, called Venezia Mestre.
+Take the bus or a taxi to Venice’s central train station, Venezia Mestre.
 There is a regional train and 6 “Frecce” high-speed trains to Trieste.
-The journey is a little under 2 hours and costs around 15 euros per person.
+The journey is under 2 hours and costs around 15 euros per person.

 Visiting Venice before transferring to Trieste

 We offer expert advice about visiting Venice before your cruise here.
 If your cruise starts in Trieste, find out about the port of Trieste and how to get there here.